Brit-Am Movement History

 Many of us know that we descend from Israelites.

-Or at least we would want to have done so and instinctively feel that we did.
+Or at least we would want to have done so and instinctively feel that we do.

 These instinctive feelings are confirmed by Biblical verses and secular studies.